jorditorresBCN/Assignments-2017/Lab02.md

 # Lab 2: Doors in the Cloud
-In this Lab we’ll discuss the overhall structure of a tweet and we will discuss how to pre-process the text before we can get into some more interesting analysis in next Lab.
-In particular, we will seen how tokenisation, despite being a well-understood problem, can get tricky with Twitter data.
-Previously we will start installing A a Python Development Environment that will be very helpful.
+In this Lab we’ll discuss the overall structure of a tweet and we will discuss how to pre-process the text before we can get into some more interesting analysis in the next Lab.
+In particular, we will see how tokenisation, despite being a well-understood problem, can get tricky with Twitter data.
+Previously we will start installing a Python Development Environment that will be very helpful.

 * [Pre-lab howemork 2](#Prelab)
    * [HW 2.1: Installing Anaconda](#HW1)